Blue Swimmer Crab; How to catch and cook them

 Before you go hunting for these delicious critters, you need to get yourself a measuring device (most fishing shops have them) to check the size of the crabs you catch.

 As a minimum, they need to be 127mm across the two spikes in the centre of the body, or the carapace as its called.
+This is for WA, but in South Australia they measure them differently, and have a different size limit.

 Are they tasty?